qooxdoo/qooxdoo/documentation/manual/source/pages/development/api_jsdoc_ref.rst

         - The following subkeys are supported:
              * **environmentNonLiteralKey**

                Don't warn about calls to `qx.core.Environment <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.core.Environment>`_ methods without a literal key argument (as such calls cannot be optimized).
-Takes no argument.
+With no argument, applies to all calls to *qx.core.Environment.(get|select)* in the scope.
+If given arguments, only the calls using the corresponding variables as keys are exempted.
              * **ignoreDeprecated**

                Use of deprecated globals (like ``alert``).